-An 84bhp 0.9-litre petrol Twinair is the only engine available - coupled with a six-speed manual.
+An 84bhp 0.9-litre petrol Twinair is the only engine available in 4x4 models - coupled with a six-speed manual.
 The current Panda was released way back in 2011 and the interior is showing its age.
 On the upside, the large, chunky buttons should be easy to navigate while you’re teetering on the edge of a cliff or on a sand dune.

 The Renegade’s squared retro-looks are a nod back to it’s four-wheel drive bloodline.
 But if you want a 4x4 Renegade, you’re stuck with more expensive Limited, Trailhawk and 4xe versions.

 You do get some interesting features for the price however, the range-topping Trialhawk has skid-plates to protect the engine, suspension and fuel tank along with ‘Selec-Terrain’ which lets you choose between ‘Rock Mode’ and ‘Active Drive Low’ with ‘Hill Descent Control’.